Tzirrit/ExanimaSavegameManager/README.md

 # A savegame backup tool for Exanima

 Exanima by http://www.baremettle.com/ is a great game.
-However,iIf you want more control over your savegame files, this tool is for you.
+However, if you want more control over your savegame files, this tool is for you.

 The tool monitors Exanimas savegame folder for updates and generates a backup every time a savegame is created or updated.
 In the inevitable event that unpleasant things happen, you can just "restore" an older savegame.